-This two-way integration allows you to push your features and requirements in Aha! to GitLab as issues and get status updates back.
+This integration allows you to push your features, activities and requirements in Aha! into Gitlab and get status changes back.

-- One Aha! product can be associated with one or many GitLab projects.
-If the association is one to many, you need to set up different integrations for each product -project mapping.
-Be sure to rename your integrations by clicking on their name at the top of the integration page and specifying the Project you are sending the Features to.
+- One Aha! workspace can be associated with one or many GitLab projects.
+If the association is one-to-many, you need to set up different integrations for each workspace-project mapping.
+Be sure to rename your integrations by clicking on their name at the top of the integration page and specifying the project you are sending the features to.

-- Features can be sent to GitLab either by sending the entire release, one feature at a time or bulk sending a sub-set of features.
-This is done through the Actions menu using Send to GitLab Issues.
+- Features can be sent to GitLab either by sending the entire release, one feature at a time, or bulk sending a subset of features.
+Do this through the Send dropdown using Send to GitLab Issues.

-- The status in Aha! can be sent to the GitLab issue as a label.*
+- You can send an Aha! record's status to the GitLab issue as a label.

-- When a feature is sent to GitLab, an issue will be created for the feature.
+- When you send a feature to GitLab, an issue will be created for the feature.

 - When checklist items are ticked, the status of the corresponding requirement in Aha! will not be updated.

-- Each time the feature is updated in GitLab using Aha!'s Update GitLab menu item, the entire issue description will be overwritten, reseting the status of any checklist items that are already complete.
+- Each time the feature is updated in GitLab using the Aha!
+Update GitLab menu item, the entire issue description will be overwritten, resetting the status of any checklist items that are already complete.

 - Tags from the feature will be inherited in the resulting GitLab checklist.
 At that point, no tag updates will come from Aha! for requirements.
 Only the description of a feature or requirement is sent.
 No tasks or comments are included.

-- After a feature is first sent to GitLab, changes to the name, description and requirements, can also be sent to GitLab using the Update GitLab item in the Actions menu on the features page or by sending all features in a release to GitLab again.
-New requirements will also be created in GitLab, however issues that were created for an existing requirement are not deleted from GitLab if the requirement is deleted from Aha!
-Likewise, if an attachment is deleted in Aha! the corresponding attachment in GitLab is not deleted.
+- After a feature is first sent to GitLab, changes to the name, description, and requirements can also be sent to GitLab by clicking Update GitLab in the Send dropdown on the features detail drawer or by sending all features in a release to GitLab again.
+New requirements will also be created in GitLab; however, issues that were created for an existing requirement are not deleted from GitLab if the requirement is deleted from Aha!
+Likewise, if an attachment is deleted in Aha!, the corresponding attachment in GitLab is not deleted.

-- Status updates flow back from GitLab Issues to Aha! provided you've added the webhook
+- Status updates flow back from GitLab issues to Aha! if you've added the webhook.

-- If sending labels, updates to the label on the GitLab Issue will update the Aha! status
+- If you are sending labels, updates to the label on the GitLab issue will update the Aha! status.

 - Enter your GitLab Personal Access Token.
 You can create a Personal Access Token via the GitLab API as well.

-- If you are using your own GitLab server please enter your server URL without a trailing slash (https://example.com/api/v3).
+- If you are using GitLab 9 or greater on your own server please enter your server URL ending with "/v4", with no trailing slash (e.g. https://example.com/api/v4).
+If you are using an earlier version of GitLab your URL should end with "/v3."
 If you are using gitlab.com leave the Server URL field empty.

 - Click the Test connection button.

-- After a short delay, you will be able to choose the Project the issues will be created in was sent from Aha!
+- After a short delay, you will be able to choose the project that the issues will be created in when sent from Aha!

 - Choose whether or not you wish to send Aha! status to labels in GitLab.